Poundbury: History

 In 1987, the land was included in the West Dorset District Council local plan as a preferred location for development to expand the town of Dorchester.
-Charles III, at that time Prince of Wales and Duke of Cornwall, had already taken an interest in architecture and urban design, and was writing his book A Vision of Britain: A Personal View of Architecture.
-Seeing an opportunity to put his ideas into practice, the Duchy of Cornwall chose to lead on planning the development itself, rather than simply sell the land to an established housebuilder.
-The Driehaus Prize-winning New Classical architect Léon Krier was hired in 1988 to design the development.
+Charles III, the then-Prince of Wales and Duke of Cornwall, had already taken an interest in architecture and urban design, and was writing his book A Vision of Britain: A Personal View of Architecture.
+Seeing an opportunity to put the Prince of Wales's ideas into practice, the Duchy of Cornwall chose to lead on planning the development itself, rather than sell the land to an established housebuilder.
+Driehaus Prize-winning New Classical architect Léon Krier was hired in 1988 to design the development.

 Construction commenced in 1993, and is expected to be complete around 2025, with the north-west quadrant being the last built.
-The final configuration will support approximately 5,800 people.
+The final configuration is projected to support approximately 5,800 people.

 Greetings card entrepreneur Andrew Brownsword sponsored the £1 million development of the market hall at Poundbury, designed by John Simpson and based on early designs, particularly the one in Tetbury.

-As of 2018, Poundbury had a population of 3,500 residents.
+In June 2023, King Charles III and Queen Camilla visited Poundbury for the first time since their coronation in May.
+During their visit they unveiled bronze reliefs of themselves on a plinth located at Queen Mother Square and inaugurated the Duke of Edinburgh Garden where they also unveiled a bust of the King's father Prince Philip, the Duke of Edinburgh.

 Economy and employment

-In 2010, Poundbury increased Dorset's county local economy contributing over £330 million; it is expected to contribute £500 million in the next 15 years.

-In 2010, more than 2,000 Poundbury residents were working in 180 local businesses.
+A 2010 study by Dorset County Council found Poundbury's annual contribution to the local economy was then £13 million and projected to reach £20 million by 2025; more than 2,000 Poundbury residents were working in 180 local businesses.
 In 2017, the number of businesses increased to 185, providing 2,345 jobs.
 Businesses include a Waitrose store, a technical company which produces parts for aeroplane wings, and a chocolate factory.

-One notable local employer is the breakfast food manufacturer and exporter Dorset Cereals, which since 2000 has employed more than 100 people at its purpose-built barn factory.
-Dorset Cereals moved to another location in Dorset in 2019.
-Reportedly there is space for about 80 additional businesses.
+Dorset Cereals employed more than 100 people at a purpose-built barn factory from 2000 until 2019, when it moved production from Poundbury to Poole.
+In 2018 The Daily Telegraph reported space for about 80 additional businesses.